As an Amazon Associate I earn from qualifying purchases.

-Kielbasa is one of the baseline sausages that everyone learns when you are developing your skills as a sausage maker.
-It’s is such an icon, done in so many ways, that I am sure someone will criticize my recipe.
+Polska kielbasa is one of the baseline sausages that everyone learns when you are developing your skills as a sausage maker.
+It’s is such an icon, done in so many ways, that I am sure someone somewhere will criticize my recipe.

 Let them.
 I like my kielbasa recipe, and it is reasonably close to the Official Recipe.
-You heard right: There is actually an “official,” kielbasa recipe endorsed by the Polish government.
+You heard right: There is actually an “official,” Polska kielbasa recipe endorsed by the Polish government.
 Kinda hilarious, if you think about it.
 Not sure that’s an area where the government needs to get itself involved, but that’s just me.

 What we generally call kielbasa here in the United States is Polska kielbasa wedzona in Poland.
 Incidentally, I am prone to pronouncing it “keel-BAH-see” because I am from New Jersey — you’ll hear this pronunciation all over the Mid-Atlantic region.

-Everyone has his own kielbasa recipe.
+Everyone has his or her own kielbasa recipe.
 Let me restate that one more time.
 But there are a few things that distinguish real(ish) Polska kielbasa from the overly weird variants.
 I owe much of this information to the Marianski brothers, whose book Home Production of Quality Meats and Sausages is indispensable for any serious home sausage maker.

 - First, kielbasa in America is almost always smoked, unless you are in a real-deal Polish deli, in which case there are all sorts of variants on the smoked kind.
 Fresh, unsmoked kielbasa is usually only found in a Polish meat market.

 - Second, it is normally pork-based, often with a little beef tossed in.
 (My versions often use wild boar or black bear.)

 - For the typical American version, it always includes Cure No. 1 (sodium nitrite), which gives it the pretty pink color — any “uncured” kielbasa you see that’s pink is a lie: They are using celery juice, which has as much sodium nitrite as the powder.

 - Garlic is the main player.
 Marjoram is often there, but not always.